ignition-devs/ignition-api-7.9/README.md

 * You have installed Python 2.5.4 ([download here](https://www.python.org/downloads/release/python-254/))
 * You are familiar with [Ignition 7.9 Scripting Functions](https://docs.inductiveautomation.com/display/DOC79/Scripting+Functions)

-## Using Ignition

-To use Ignition, download the code targeted to your desired version from the [releases page](https://github.com/thecesrom/Ignition/releases) and add it as a dependency to your scripting project.

 ## Packages

 Ignition consists of the following packages: